Blood pressure varies throughout the day and often increases around the time of waking up.

 In this article, we explore the causes and effects of morning hypertension.
 We also look at ways in which people can prevent and control this condition.

-Some potential causes of morning hypertension include those below.
+Some potential causes of morning hypertension include the following.

 Specifically, morning hypertension may be due to one or more of the following factors: